How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Is Peperomia Angulata toxic to pets?

-Peperomia angulata requires regular pruning to keep the plant neat, to encourage a bushy growth as well as minimize pest and disease infestations.
+Beetle Peperomia care requires regular pruning to keep the plant neat, to encourage a bushy growth as well as minimize pest and disease infestations.
 Repotting is only needed when the plant becomes extremely pot-bound as it grows best when the roots are confined.
 Keep reading for more on these growing conditions and how to achieve them.

 Beetle Peperomia, Peperomia angulata, Peperomia quadrangularis